Chenjiayuan195/Roo-Code/CONTRIBUTING.md

-# Contributing to Roo Code
+# Contributing to Magic Code

-We're thrilled you're interested in contributing to Roo Code.
-Whether you're fixing a bug, adding a feature, or improving our docs, every contribution makes Roo Code smarter!
+We're thrilled you're interested in contributing to Magic Code.
+Whether you're fixing a bug, adding a feature, or improving our docs, every contribution makes Magic Code smarter!
 To keep our community vibrant and welcoming, all members must adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Join Our Community